Susanne Sundfør: 2014–2017: Ten Love Songs and Music for People in Trouble

 In October 2014, "Fade Away" was released.
 It served as the lead single to her fourth studio album Ten Love Songs, released in February 2015.
 The album was Sundfør's international breakthrough, and became a commercial and critical success, debuting at number one on the Norwegian album chart and garnering critical praise from music critics, with many listing it as one of the best albums of 2015.
 Sundfør began a European tour to coincide with the album in March at Scala, London.
 Sundfør briefly moved from Oslo to East London in 2015, where she wrote in Dalston most of the songs for her next album, although she has later moved back to Oslo.

 On 6 June 2017, Sundfør announced her fifth studio album Music for People in Trouble would be released on 25 August 2017 through Bella Union, although it was later delayed to 8 September due to "unforeseen circumstances".
 The first single from the new album "Undercover" was released on the same day of the announcement.
 That same day, it was also announced Sundfør would embark on a tour in support of the album.
 The second single "Mountaineers" featuring John Grant was released on 24 July.
 Upon release, the album received highly positive reviews from music critics.
 It debuted at number one on the Norwegian album chart, making it her fourth consecutive album to achieve this feat.
 The album represents a departure from the electronic-driven sound of previous records in favor of a return to her roots as a folk singer-songwriter.

-2018–present: Blómi
+2018–2023: Blómi

 In 2020, Sundfør composed the score to the biographical film Self Portrait, about the late Norwegian artist Lene Marie Fossen.

 On 23 February 2023, Sundfør released the lead singles "Alyosha" and "Leikara ljóð" and announced her sixth album Blómi, which was released on 28 April 2023.
 The album debuted at number two in Norway.
 The album was dedicated to her linguist grandfather Kjell Aartun and her recently born daughter.

+2026–Present: Revelations Of Divine Love

+On August 7, 2026, Sundfør announced her next studio album, 'Revelations Of Divine Love.'
+The announcement coincided with the release of the first single from the album, "I It Am."
+The album is set to be released on October 2, 2026.